 The size of a goods vehicle can make it particularly intimidating for other road users, so it’s important to show consideration and courtesy to those around you.

-Remember that not all road users have to follow the same rules: vulnerable road users such as cyclists and motorcyclists will do some things differently to car drivers; other drivers of large goods vehicles (LGVs) may also need to use a different position on the road.
+Remember that not all road users have to follow the same rules: vulnerable road users such as cyclists and motorcyclists will do some things differently to car drivers; other drivers of heavy goods vehicles (HGVs) may also need to use a different position on the road.
 Allow these road users plenty of space.

 Look out for other road users and try to predict what they’re likely to do.
 This is especially important for vulnerable road users, such as

 - cyclists and motorcyclists, who may look over their shoulder, showing they might be about to move out or turn

 - children, who may run into the road

 - the elderly, who may not be aware of approaching traffic because of poor eyesight or hearing.